 Do we have some cortisone cream, or benadryl for eventual bites?
+Are we taking a first aid kit and considering bringing an AED (learn why here).
 If we don’t prepare, you can bet we will have a bad time.

 Risks abound on literally any trail.
 Slips trips and falls are the most common form of injury.
 With little kids, who seem to bounce really well, that’s often just a scrape or a bruise.
 It could just as easily be a sprained ankle, broken bone, or even a head injury.

 There’s also environmental risks, including hypothermia, cold injuries, heat illness, burns, spider bites, animal attacks, lightning strikes… it’s pretty much lions and tigers and bears, oh my!

 We SHOULD still go outside.
 I’m not advocating for us to all stay indoors, wearing bubble wrap.
 We just need to know and understand the risks, not fear them.
 Most importantly, we need to be prepared to manage those risks, should a fun situation go downhill.